ErikHartman/FK-RFdiffusion/README.md

 # FK-RFdiffusion
 Feynman-Kac guided protein design using RFdiffusion.
 This package implements particle filtering to optimize design objectives during the diffusion process.

-> **Disclaimer:**  We are currently working on making FK-RFdiffusion easily accessible through improved documentation, package-managing and Colab notebooks.
+> **Disclaimer:**  We are currently working on making FK-RFdiffusion easily accessible through improved modifiability, documentation, package-managing and Colab notebooks.
 For now, follow the instructions below to install FK-RFdiffusion locally by cloning the repo.

 ![](rfd_fk.png)